twardoch/test-fonts/varia/160413-EvenOddTT/README.md

 #### Attachments

 * [EvenOddTT-orig.ttf](EvenOddTT-orig.ttf) has the original glyph outline
-* [EvenOddTT-mod.ttf](EvenOddTT-mod.ttf) has bit 6 of the flags field of the first contour in the `O` glyph set to 1.
+* [EvenOddTT-mod.ttf](EvenOddTT-mod.ttf) has bit 6 of the flags field of the first contour in the `O` glyph set to 1 — but it does not seem to have any influence over the Apple rasterizer.

 ### Other places where the “inverting” problem is seen